scottgullaksen/AI-Intro/README.md

 ## Machine Learning
 ### Decision Three algorithm
 Implementation of a general decision three algorithm.
 By running the script it trains and test on the data located in the Assignment_4_data folder and prints the resulting three learned.
+Also prints the precision on the test data.